 The Office of Community and Rural Affairs (OCRA) will consider the following general criteria when evaluating a project proposal.
 Although projects will be reviewed for this information at the proposal stage, no project will be eliminated from consideration if the criteria are not met.
-Instead, the Community will be alerted to the problem(s) identified.
+Instead, the community will be alerted to the problem(s) identified.
 Communities must have corrected any identified deficiencies by the time of application submission for that project to be considered for funding.

-A. General Criteria (all programs, except pilots):
+A. General Criteria (all programs - see exception for program income and housing projects through the IHCDA in 7 below):

 - 1. The applicant must be a legally constituted general purpose unit of local government and eligible to apply for the state program. - 2.
 The applicant must possess the legal capacity to carry out the proposed program. - 3.
 If the applicant has previously received funds under CDBG, they must have successfully carried out the program.
-An applicant must not have any overdue closeout reports, State Board of Accounts audit findings, or unresolved OCRA/IHCDA monitoring findings (where the Community is responsible for resolution.)
+An applicant must not have any overdue closeout reports, State Board of Accounts audit findings or unresolved OCRA/IHCDA monitoring findings (where the community is responsible for resolution.)
 Any determination of "overdue" is solely at the discretion of the Indiana Office of Community and Rural Affairs. - 4.
-An applicant must not have any overdue CDBG semi-annual Grantee Performance Reports, subrecipient reports, or other reporting requirements of the OCRA/IHCDA.
+An applicant must not have any overdue CDBG semi-annual Grantee Performance Reports, subrecipient reports or other reporting requirements of the OCRA/IHCDA.
 Any determination of "overdue" is solely at the discretion of the Indiana Office of Community and Rural Affairs. - 5.
 The applicant must clearly show the manner in which the proposed project will meet one of the three national CDBG objectives and meet the criteria set forth under 24 CFR 570.483. - 6.
 The applicant must show that the proposed project is an eligible activity under the Act. - 7.
 The applicant must first encumber/expend all CDBG program income receipts before applying for additional grant funds from the Office of Community and Rural Affairs; EXCEPTION these general criteria will not apply to applications made directly to the Indiana Housing & Community Development Authority (IHCDA) for CDBG-funded housing projects. - 8.
-To be eligible to apply at the time of application submission, an applicant must not have any of the following: - a.
-Overdue grant reports, sub-recipient reports or project closeout documents; or - b.
-More than three (3) CDBG grants that are open or pending award (Indiana cities and incorporated towns), or four (4) CDBG grants that are open or pending award (Indiana counties) from OCRA; - c.
-For those applicants with an open MSRP, WDW, PFP, SIP, or BCP, a "Notice of Release of Funds and Authorization to Incur Costs" must have been issued for the construction activities under the open MSRP, WDW, PFP, SIP, or BCP contract, and a contract for construction of the principal (most significant funding amount) construction line item (activity) must have been executed prior to the deadline established by OCRA for receipt
+To be eligible to apply at the time of an application submission, an applicant must not have any of the following: - a.
+Overdue grant reports, sub-recipient reports or project closeout documents; or - More than three (3) CDBG grants that are open or pending award (Indiana cities and incorporated towns), or four (4) CDBG grants that are open or pending award (Indiana counties) from OCRA;